 There are many ways to exercise with cardio, and all of them are good for improving overall fitness and shedding pounds.

 That is — when you mix cardiovascular exercise with a healthy diet and add even a small amount of resistance training to your efforts.

 The person with weak knees may not be able to run — but he would have no problem swimming, or maybe using a recumbent bike?

-She’d be better off walking for 30 minutes, twice a day for her own cardio.
+She’d be better off walking for 30 minutes, twice a day, maybe in the mornings?

-You can easily see that the answer to “how much cardio should I do to lose weight” is pretty much a question without an answer?
+You can easily see that the answer to “how much cardio should I do” is pretty much a question without an answer?

-So, tailoring your cardio workouts to suit your personal fitness level is crucial to seeing benefits.
+So, tailoring your workouts to suit your personal fitness level is crucial to seeing benefits.

-This post is going to give you insight into knowing how much, how intense, and how often to do your own cardio workouts.
+This post is going to give you insight into knowing how much, how intense, and how often to do your workouts.

 How Often To Do Cardio For Weight Loss?